insanum/sncli/docs/pages/configuration.rst

   clr_help_descr_bg = default

   ### NOTE: You do not need to keep default vaules in your config
-  # they are listed here as examples and
+  # they are listed here as examples to give a complete view of
-  # to give a complete view of what setting are
+  # what setting are customizable.
-  # customizable.